google/der-ascii/samples/certificates.md

 # Certificates

-Modifying and creating X.509 certificates is more involved than modifying a normal DER structure if one wishes the keep the signature valid.
+Modifying and creating X.509 certificates is more involved than modifying a normal DER structure if one wishes to keep the signature valid.
 This document provides instructions for fixing up a modified test certificate's signature if the issuer's private key is available.
 (For a non-test certificate, this is the CA's private key and is presumably unavailable.)